Is PCP a good idea? All you need to know about the advantages & disadvantages of PCP

 5. If you cancel your contract early it might be expensive

-Before you can cancel your contract early, you will have to have paid 50% of the total finance contract, tax, and the final balloon payment.
+Before you can cancel your contract early, you will have to have paid 50% of the total finance contract, including fees, tax, and the final balloon payment.
 Because of this, ending your contract early can end up being quite expensive.

 If you decide to end your agreement after you’ve already paid over 50% of the total finance, note that you will not be refunded for any of the extra money.